AU-COBRA/ConCert/README.md

 The [extraction](extraction/) folder contains an extraction pipeline for smart contract languages.
 Currently, we support smart contract languages Liquidity and CameLIGO, and general-purpose languages Elm and Rust as targets.
-Pretty-printers to these languages are implemented directly in Coq.
+Pretty-printers to these languages are implemented directly in Rocq.
-One can also obtain an OCaml plugin for Coq by extracting our pipeline using the standard extraction of Coq (currently, it is possible for extraction to Rust).
+One can also obtain an OCaml plugin for Rocq by extracting our pipeline using the standard extraction of Rocq (currently, it is possible for extraction to Rust).

 The [examples](examples/) folder contains examples of smart contract implementations, embedding, extraction, and tests.
 Extracted smart contracts can be found